bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/BrusselatorFF.md

 ```

 !!! info "Acknowledgment"
     The example was done in collaboration with Navid C. Constantinou.

+!!! info "Old code"
+    This is a very old code that has not been updated.
+Very little is required to make it up to date.

 We look at the Brusselator in 1d, see [^Tzou].
 The equations are